 Social partners were consulted in the formulation process of the temporary Act.

-The Finnish confederation of Industries (EK) has commented on the government’s proposal stating that even though they endorse the goal of the measure, the eligibility criteria is questionable as the spike in fuel prices have hit many sectors other than land transport.
+The Finnish Confederation of Industries (EK) commented on the government’s proposal, stating that even though they support the aim of the measure, the eligibility criteria is questionable since a variety of sectors have been negatively impacted by the increase in fuel prices.

-The trade union for taxi services Suomen Taksiliitto has criticised the measure, as taxi services were excluded form the measure and the support will in practice be targeted to larger transportation companies.
+The trade union for taxi services Suomen Taksiliitto criticised the measure because taxi services were excluded form the measure.
+The measure is focused on supporting larger transportation companies.

 This case is sector-specific